Jimmy141619/portfolio-2/B3/evidence/Proactive_Security_Implementations_evidence.md

 ## Automated Patch Management

-I reviewed the Windows Update system, which automatically checks for, downloads, and installs security updates and software patches.
-Automated patch management helps reduce vulnerability exposure by ensuring security fixes are applied promptly.
-By minimizing the time systems remain unpatched, organizations can reduce the risk of exploitation from known vulnerabilities.
+I reviewed macOS automatic software update settings, which automatically check for, download, and install security updates provided by Apple.
+Automated patch management is a proactive security implementation because it ensures vulnerabilities are addressed as soon as security fixes become available.

+By automatically applying updates, systems remain protected against known security threats and vulnerabilities.
+This reduces the amount of time a device is exposed to security risks and helps maintain a secure computing environment without requiring manual intervention.

 Evidence File: patch_management.png